rafaatasso/DankiCode_Project02_LandingPageCena/README.md

 For the structure, we will create a responsive website for one client named [Cena](https://www.cenadazurville.com).

-To see the whole project, (click here)[https://cursos.dankicode.com/campus/curso-front-end-completo/projeto-2-estudo-e-proposta].
+To see the whole project, [click here](https://cursos.dankicode.com/campus/curso-front-end-completo/projeto-2-estudo-e-proposta).

 This project will start with mobile first.

-- [] Download images
+- [ ] Download images
-- [] Create the color variables
+- [ ] Create the color variables
-- [] Create header
+- [ ] Create header
-- [] Create form
+- [ ] Create form
-- [] Create the main
+- [ ] Create the main
-- [] Create Footer
+- [ ] Create Footer
-- [] Transforme every thing at desktop format
+- [ ] Transforme every thing at desktop format